TechExeter/gameplay/games.md

 				<header class="major smallmargin">
 					<h3>Joypad Arcade</h3>
 				</header>
-				<p>Our friends at London based Joypad Arcade are coming down with their retro hardware to give us 12 stations of gaming goodness, placed throughout the Exeter Phoenix</p>
+				<p>Our friends at London based Joypad Arcade are coming down with their <strong>retro consoles</strong> to give us 12 stations of gaming goodness, which will be placed throughout the Exeter Phoenix.
+SNES, MegaDrive, GameCube, Dreamcast, N64, PlayStation - we've got them all!</p>
-				<p>We know everyone has their favourites...
-Rather break out the special moves in Street Fighter II over Streets of Rage?
-Prefer to hit the track with Mario Kart or Micro Machines?
+				<p>We know everyone has their favourite consoles and games - Prefer to break out the special moves in Street Fighter II over Streets of Rage?
+Rather hit the track with Mario Kart or Micro Machines?
 Sooner settle old scores with Goldeneye or Super Smash Bros.?
 Whatever your tastes, we should have you covered!</p>
 				<ul class="actions">
 					<li><a href="http://www.joypadbar.co.uk" class="button small" target="_blank">Learn more</a></li>
 				</ul>